porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 ---

 ### Ellipsis mode
-This will force any text to never wrap into a new line and in case it's too long for a single line then dots (…) at the end are used to visualize it.
+This will force text to never wrap into a new line.
+In case it's too long for a single line, dots (…) at the end are used to visualize it.

 <Playground>
   <p-headline ellipsis="true">Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.</p-headline>